scverse/scvi-tools/docs/user_guide/models/cellassign.rst

 ======================

 The logic implementing CellAssign can be found in :class:`scvi.external.cellassign.CellAssignModule`.
 The implementation uses the same variable names as the math.

-CellAssign is a bit unique in that all the core logic is implemented in :func:`scvi.external.cellassign.CellAssignModule.generative`.
+    + The core logic is implemented in :func:`scvi.external.cellassign.CellAssignModule.generative`.
 In this method, the E step is taken and the log likelihood :math:`\log p(X \mid \beta, a, \bar{\delta}, \sigma^2, z_n=c)` is computed for all cell types.

-In :func:`scvi.external.cellassign.CellAssignModule.loss` the full expected log likelihood is computed, as well as the penalities corresponding to the priors on :math:`\pi` and :math:`\delta`.
+    + In :func:`scvi.external.cellassign.CellAssignModule.loss` the full expected log likelihood is computed, as well as the penalities corresponding to the priors on :math:`\pi` and :math:`\delta`.

+    + CellAssign uses the standard :class:`~scvi.train.TrainingPlan`.

 .. topic:: References: